AThilenius/axum-connect/README.md

 fn main() {
     // This helper will use `proto` as the import path, and globs all .proto
     // files in the `proto` directory.
-You can build an AxumConnectGenSettings
-    // manually too, if you wish.
+    //
+    // Note that you might need to re-save the `build.rs` file after updating
+    // a proto file to get rust-analyzer to pickup the change.
+I haven't put
-    let settings = AxumConnectGenSettings::from_directory_recursive("proto")
+    // time into looking for a fix to that yet. let settings = AxumConnectGenSettings::from_directory_recursive("proto")
         .expect("failed to glob proto files");

     axum_connect_codegen(settings).unwrap();
 }
 ```